DQZ25/Mamba-Reimplementation/README.md

 # An Empirical Study of Mamba
 This code is for Mamba reimplementation of CSCI1470 (Deep Learning) final project.
-This project and reimplementation is created by Dequan Zhang, Runming Zeng, and Yesheng Guan.
+This project and reimplementation is created by Dequan Zhang, Runmin Zeng, and Yesheng Guan.

 # Main Idea
 This project provides an empirical evaluation of the Mamba architecture (state space model) compared to a Transformer baseline.